syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/tooltip.md

 ## Adding Content

-The [content](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonTooltipModel/#content) property can be used to set the tooltip content for each Ribbon item.
+You can use the [content](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonTooltip/#content) property to set the tooltip content for each Ribbon item.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}